Any links to Amazon are affiliate links.

 8:20 AM–wake, nurse, solids (prunes or peaches/apricots and oatmeal).
 This is when we do a bath and independent playtime.
 We then do sibling playtime.

 12:30 PM–wake, nurse, solids (green veggie and applesauce.
 Sometimes mix with blueberries or cherries).
 She then “helps” me put Brayden in rest time (which just means telling him to go) and Kaitlyn down for her nap.
-We then do blanket time followed by free play with me in the same room.
+This is then free play with me in the same room.

 4:30 PM–wake, nurse, solids (yellow veggie and bananas or pears).
 Then time with Daddy.